DevMountain/react-axios/README.md

 axios.post( 'http://localhost:3000/somePath', { str: 'This is the request body' } ).then( response => response.data );
 ```

-We'll want to make an axios that uses the `get` method.
-In the callback we'll want to return the data property from the response.
+We'll want to make an axios call that uses the `get` method.
+In the callback we'll want to return the `data` property from the response.
 Remember that axios returns a promise.
 Let's capture the promise in a variable called promise.

 ```js
 import axios from 'axios';